robertjd/stormpath-framework-spec/login.md

 **For HTML responses:**

-Issue a 302 redirect to the `nextUri` and create a new user session.
-If the form post had a query parameter of `?next=url`, then redirect to that location instead of the defined `nextUri`.
+Issue a 302 redirect to the `nextPath` and create a new user session.
+If the form post had a query parameter of `?next=path`, then redirect to that location instead of the defined `nextPath`.

 **For JSON responses:**